apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 Note that if no other attribute source is defined and if attributes are not directly retrieved as part of primary authentication, then a stub/static source will be created based on the defined attributes, if any.

+Note that if no *explicit* attribute mappings are defined, all permitted attributes on the record may be retrieved by CAS from the attribute repository and made available to the principal.
+On the other hand, if explicit attribute mappings are defined, then *only mapped attributes* are retrieved.

 ### LDAP